houxinlin/cool-request/README.md

 2. Select SpringBeanInvoke in View → tool window
 3. Restart your project

 After the project is started, all timer and controller methods will be displayed.
-Double-click to call.

 ## Question